wavesoft/dot-dom/README.md

 > A tiny (510 byte) virtual DOM template engine for embedded projects

-**.dom** borrows some concepts from React.js (such as the re-usable Components and the Virtual DOM) and tries to replicate them with the smallest possible footprint.
+**.dom** borrows some concepts from React.js (such as the re-usable Components and the Virtual DOM) and tries to replicate them with the smallest possible footprint, exploiting the ES6 javascript features.

 Why?
 Because with such library you can create powerful GUIs in tight space environments, such as IoT devices, where saving even an extra byte actually matters!